HomeAbout ULCC History

 The recommendation of the Canadian Bar Association was based upon, first, the realization that it was not organized in a way that it could prepare proposals in a legislative form that would be attractive to provincial governments, and second, observation of the National Conference of Commissioners on Uniform State Laws, which had met annually in the United States since 1892 (and still does) to prepare model and uniform statutes.
 The subsequent adoption by many of the state legislatures of these Acts has resulted in a substantial degree of uniformity of legislation throughout the United States, particularly in the field of commercial law.

-Although work was done on the preparation of a constitution for the Conference in 1918-19 and in 1944 and was discussed in 1960-61, 1974 and 1990, the decision on each occasion was to carry on without the strictures and limitations that would have resulted from the adoption of a formal written constitution.
+Although work was done on the preparation of a constitution in 1918-19 and in 1944 and was discussed in 1960-61, 1974 and 1990, the decision on each occasion was to carry on without the strictures and limitations that would have resulted from the adoption of a formal written constitution.